DylanDuPisanieBC/LevelUp/README.md

 # Level Up Assessment

+Project completed for the Level Up assessment!🚀

 ## Starting Project

 > [!WARNING]
-> The backend builds the in memory database while in development mode, changing the development mode to production will cause errors.
+> While in development mode, the backend uses a EF Core in-memory database.
+Switching to production mode without further configuration the DbContext to connect to a SQLserver will cause errors.

 ### Starting Backend
 ```